ZenonSeth/respec/doc/api.md

   -- The image to show inside the button when the button is pressed }
 ```
-- Supports per-element `style` entry in their spec.
+- Supports per-element `style` entry in their spec, if `id` is set.
 - Supports type-styling via [StyleType](#styletype)
 - Supported style properties:<br>
   `alpha`, `bgcolor`, `bgimg`, `bgimg_middle`, `font`, `font_size`, `border`, `content_offset`, `noclip`, `sound`, `textcolor`